 RECOMMENDED READ: 6 Vet's Tips On How To Care For Senior Dogs

-IMPORTANT: Note that you should not give puppies honey; puppies are mostly likely to have kennel cough from their time in shelters or pet stores, but do not use this until they are considered an adult (over 2 years of age).
+IMPORTANT: Note that you should not give puppies honey; puppies are most likely to have kennel cough from their time in shelters or pet stores but do not use this until they are considered an adult (over 2 years of age).

 When to Not Use Honey for Dogs?

 Dogs’ bodies do not break down sugars very easily, and they can become obese if their body isn’t burning the extra sugar properly.